kytulendu/rra-krr/rrowl.md

 For many Rra-krr clan, he was also the god of the hunt, as they believed that The Fanged God’s hunting ground are the hunting reserve or the untamed wild, which covering the area more than half of Rra-krr home world's land.
 The Rra-krr hunters will often pray to him for permission to enter the hunting ground or for a good hunt, and some times, leave an offering on a make shift altar in form of an entire head or a skull of their prey, complete with some wild flowers, herbs and burning incense before they leave the hunting ground after a successful hunt.

 From a recently discovered record of one of the oldest Rra-krr clan on Rra-krr-Home, that survived the name less Patriarch’s order to destroy many old records, artifacts, books, scrolls or historical site during his short reign in the early age of the Rra-krr civilization, some Rra-krr lore keeper theorize that Lord of the Forest or Lord of the Savannah was the The Fanged God in disguise.
 But this contradict with another record that was in comparable age from a defuncted Rra-krr clan's tomb that was discovered hundred of years ago.
-This cause intense debate among some Rra-krr lore keeper that in some instance was resolved in a duel in the arena...
+This cause intense debate among some Rra-krr lore keeper that in some instance ended up with a duel in the arena...

     - Excerpt from “Rra-krr’s Mythology” by Alexander O'Connell, 2366 first edition.

 While his ship travel back to Shrres from the second exploration voyage, he have a strange dream of a hidden room below where his sire found his mother.
 This dream keep nagging him, like it was calling him... curious about it, he decided to investigate...

-	TODO: Finish this section! seriously

-At the Ancient’s lab in Shrres's archaeological site, after he have a short tour from the site's keeper, ...
+At the Ancient’s lab in Shrres's archaeological site, after he have a short tour around the site and a brief from the site keeper regarding the newly discovered section of the site below where his sire found his mother, that was sealed with stasis shield, he come with the site keeper to look at it.

+They arrived at the newly discovered section, as they walk to the end of the large room, a large door with mirrored surface from the effect of the stasis field come in to view, it decorated with strange sculptures

+It design clearly isn't Ancient as it was so difference from anything they have know.
+But yet, it looks similar...

+""

 ...

 As he touch the metallic door, it begin to to hum followed by a crack of mechanical lock disengage and a sound of some kind of force field dissolve.

-The door opened and reveal a long hallway lead to a large hall, illuminate with dimly lit light strip, the hallway looks much older and much difference than of The Ancient's architect out side, which clearly this part wasn't made by The Ancient.
-There are carvings on the wall, detail some kind of story or ritual.
+The door opened and reveal a long hallway lead to a large hall, illuminate with dimly lit and faulty light strips, the hallway looks much older and much difference than of The Ancient's architect out side, which clearly this part wasn't made by The Ancient.
+There are carvings on the wall, detail some kind of story or ritual but many of it was damaged by some kind of claws marks.
+The claws marks is all over the wall, floor and celling.

-As he about to step in to the hall way, he feel a strong sense of dread, his instinct tell him not to go farther and get away from here quickly, but something in his mind calling him, pulling him in to the dimly lit hallway.
+As he about to step in to the hall way to investigate, he feel a strong sense of dread, his instinct tell him not to go farther and get away from here quickly, but something in his mind calling him, pulling him in to the dimly lit hallway.
 Unable to resist the call, he walked...

-(change character)